-I remember the night Sherry was born.
-We lived out west of Rector somewhere in the hills of Crowleys Ridge.
-I remember how the road snaked off to the west at the top of a long hill, then ran along the ridge of the hill which led up to the house.
+I remember the night my youngest sister, Sherry was born.
+We lived out west and north of Rector somewhere in the hills of Crowleys Ridge.
+I remember how the road snaked off along the ridge of the hill which led up to the house.
 Don't remember too much about the house, but it did have a deep round cistern which was great for spittin in!

 It had a cover that I'd raise to see the water below.
-The only running water we had in the house was poured out of a bucket raised hand over hand from that cistern and carried into the house.
+The only running water we had in the house was poured out of a bucket raised hand over hand.
 The rain water was caught from the roof, and when it was cool enough for a fire, the water would be black because we burned coal for fuel.

-I remember Dad taking apart an old piano.
-From the materials built a little church house in the form of the big church where we attended.
-It was white with a blue roof, and the windows had been painted blue as well on the church to prevent peekers.
+I remember Dad taking apart an old piano, and built a little church house in the form of the big church where we attended.
+It was white with a blue roof, and the windows had been painted blue as well on the church to prevent peakers.
 I'd often wondered about that, and asked Mom after I was nearly grown why they didn't want people looking in the windows.
 It's a church isn't it?

 Mom only said one thing: "Because we were holy rollers . . ."
 Well, that was another thing that bothered me, 'cuz I'd never seen anyone do that!
 When I did finally see a man do that, he just turned over a little bit, and they called us holy rollers for that?
 Heck, that wasn't nothin'!